 In 2016 and 2017, Cheah W.L. was awarded a USP teaching incentive award and a NUS Law Faculty Teaching Excellence Award.
 Her teaching experience includes periods at the Centre for Transnational Legal Studies (London, UK), Oxford University (UK), Université Jean Moulin Lyon 3 (France), and the Royal University of Law and Economics (Cambodia).

 Prior to joining academia, Cheah W.L. served as a Legal Officer at INTERPOL’s Office of Legal Affairs (Lyon, France).
-She has been invited to speak on the practical impact of her research by the Contact Group on Piracy off the Coast of Somalia and serves as an expert adviser to the Case Matrix Network of the Centre of International Law Research and Policy.
+She has been invited to speak on the practical impact of her research by the Contact Group on Piracy off the Coast of Somalia.
 She has interned at the Serious Crimes Unit (Timor Leste), Permanent Court of Arbitration, and the Human Rights Commission of Malaysia (SUHAKAM).
-In 2011, Cheah W.L. was a Visiting Professional at the International Criminal Court.
+In 2011, Cheah W.L. was a Visiting Professional at the International Criminal Court, and in 2018, she was awarded a Kathleen Fitzpatrick Visiting Fellowship at Melbourne Law School’s Laureate Program in International Law.

 Her broader research interests lie in studying how individuals and groups pursue accountability for human rights violations through local and global processes.
 Her article published by the Harvard Human Rights Journal examines the ‘comfort women’ movement’s creative use of domestic, regional and international forums to seek accountability for international sex crimes committed by the Japanese military.
 In another article published by the UCLA Journal of International Law and Foreign Affairs, she studies and compares the extent to which Timor Leste’s Special Panels for Serious Crimes and the Commission for Reception, Truth and Reconciliation achieved individual accountability and other post-conflict objectives.